brainsum/qashot/README.md

 ## Synopsis

+Note: The readme is outdated.
-QAShot is a Drupal 8.2 module which provides a UI to create BackstopJS configuration files.
+QAShot is a Drupal 8.2 application which provides a UI to create BackstopJS configuration files.
 The user can also run these tests manually or schedule them to run at given times.

 ## Installation